 We are also heavily involved in the CARMENES project, a german-spanish collaboration to carry out a precise Doppler survey of about 300 M dwarfs at the 3.5m telescope at Calar Alto (Spain) from 2016 to 2018.
 The goal of the CARMENES survey is to find low-mass planets orbiting in the habitable zones of their host stars.
 The CARMENES instrument consists of two spectrographs which cover the visible and the near infrared wavelength regimes simultaneously.
 The goal is a radial velocity precision of better than 1 m/s.

 The LSW is part of an international consortium which performs a direct imaging survey for planets in wide orbits around nearby young stars using the NaCo instrument at one of ESO's VLT Telescopes in Chile.
-The survey will start in December 2015 and will last for about four years, with about 30 guaranteed nights per year.
+The survey runs from 2015 to 2019, with about 120 guaranteed nights in total.
 Originally, the plan was to carry out an astrometric survey for planets around nearby stars with the PRIMA instruments, but those efforts were terminated in 2014.

 We are looking forward to use Gaia Data for our Exoplanet Research!